 It was this sense of ‘ahistoricality’ that Stanner sought to convey when introducing the neologism ‘everywhen’, in contrast to ‘Dreamtime’ — which maintains that Aboriginal concepts, worldview and people themselves, be locked in a mystical space and place in the distant past, far removed from the here and now.

-Since the opening of GOMA, works created pre 1970 have been shown in QAG and post 1970 works have been shown in GOMA.
+Since the opening of the Gallery of Modern Art (GOMA), works created pre 1970 have been shown in QAG and post 1970 works have been shown in GOMA.
 From an Aboriginal viewpoint, this distinction is largely inconsequential, and today, works that speak to each other across these chronological distinctions are being reunited.
 In the newly re-established Indigenous Australian Art gallery at QAG, a display underpinned by the notion of ‘everywhen’ combines works from the mid 1900s through to 2014, from across the continent — works that speak to ‘everywhen’, from ‘everywhere’.